 The series includes monthly offerings ranging from clinical training opportunities, to parent education, to a platform for people who stutter of all ages to share their stories.
 Sessions are moderated by many of the world’s leading clinicians, researchers, and self-help advocates — bringing learning and collaboration to you.

-Target Audience: Speech-Language Pathologists, Adults who Stutter
+- Target Audience: Speech-Language Pathologists, Graduate Students

-There is no fee for this event
+- There is no fee for this event.

-This course is not eligible for CEUs
+*This course is not eligible for CEUs at this time